Get a FREE copy of VOM’s Global Prayer Guide with any giftGive Now

 Northern Iraq is still home to many Christians who have a degree of freedom to worship even though they are under Islamist threat.
 Christians in other parts of the nation, especially those who are converts from Islam, are under continual threat of violence, including abduction and murder.

 Access To Bibles:

-ISIS and other Islamist groups destroyed every copy of God’s Word that they found or captured, but because of the work of Bible societies and missions organizations, including VOM, more Bibles have been distributed since the rise of ISIS than destroyed.
-Today, the average Christian in Iraq can, with a bit of effort, find a copy of the Bible.
-Several formats are available, including audio Bibles and children’s Bibles.
+ISIS and other Islamist groups destroyed every copy of God’s Word they could find, but because of the work of Bible societies and missions organizations, including VOM, far more Bibles have been distributed than have been destroyed.
+Today, most Christians in Iraq have their own Bible; several formats are available, including audio Bibles and children’s Bibles.
 Give Bibles

 VOM supports persecuted believers, especially displaced Christians.
 Additionally, we distribute Bibles, including audio Bibles and Bibles in minority languages, in several regions.
 Give to VOM’s Global Ministry